zenml-io/mlstacks/aws-kubeflow-kserve/README.md

 ### Configuring your secrets

 To make the imported ZenML stack work, you'll have to create secrets that some stack components need.
-If you inspect the generated YAML file, you can figure out that two secrets should be created:
+If you inspect the generated YAML file, you can figure out that one secret should be created:
-- `aws_mysql_secret` - for allowing access to the RDS MySQL instance.

-    - Go into your imported recipe directory.
-It should be under `zenml_stack_recipes/aws-kubeflow-kserve`.
-    - Run the following commands to get the username and password for the RDS instance.
-        ```
-        terraform output metadata-db-username

-        terraform output metadata-db-password
-        ```
-    - Now, register the ZenML secret using the following command.
-        ```
-        zenml secrets-manager secret register aws_mysql_secret --schema=mysql --user=<USERNAME> --password=<PASSWORD>
-        ```
 - `aws_kserve_secret` - for allowing KServe access to your S3 bucket.

     - We're going to use an AWS credentials file for this.
 Make sure that the credentials you have in your file have access to S3.